 - Despite its futuristic design, MIRROR is not a touchscreen.

 - It can feel weird to know there’s a two-way camera when you’re doing live workouts (even though the instructors aren’t zeroing in on anyone).
-I always slid the camera cover over it.
+I always slid the camera cover over it, which is similar to the Peloton Guide.

 Is the MIRROR Worth It?